tomgallagher/RecordReplay/README.md

 # WHAT DOES RECORD/REPLAY DO?

+Record/Replay lets you run end-to-end functional tests on your web site / application.

-As you develop your new site or application, and definitely before you deploy to production, you want to know that all the key functionality really works.
+As you develop, and definitely before you deploy to production, you want to know that all the key functionality really works.

 You don’t want your users to find the bugs before you do — your users will not stick around for long if that happens.

 Our automated tests give you this quick feedback on whether your application has broken after making changes to the existing code base.

 As our tests are performed on the actual website, Record/Replay works no matter how you develop your site, be it React, Angular, Vue or some other framework.

+Tests run in your Chrome browser and all testing info is saved locally in storage, with the option to export and import saved info.

 We aim to serve all website developers, from those with no programming experience to those with experience of multiple testing frameworks.